 We envision a world in which women are fully represented—and thriving—as technological contributors, leaders, and innovators.

-Carla Brodley, Professor and Dean of Khoury College of Computer Sciences, Executive Director of the Center for Inclusive Computing
+Carla Brodley, Professor and Dean, Khoury College & Founding Executive Director, Center for Inclusive Computing